openenergymonitor/build-workshop/emontx-pixel-emonesp/pixel/firmware/EmonESP/readme.md

 *Note on some networks it's possible to browse to the EmonESP using hostname [http://emonesp.local](http://emonesp.local), this seems to work on windows but not on Linux*

-**If re-connection fails (e.g. network cannot be found) the EmonESP will automatically revert back to WiFi AP mode after a short while to allow a new network to be re-configued if required.
+**If re-connection fails (e.g. network cannot be found) the EmonESP will automatically revert back to WiFi AP mode after a short while to allow a new network to be re-configured if required.
 Re-connection to existing network will be attempted every 5min.**

 E.g Connected to WiFi network with SSID `OpenEnergyMonitor` with local IP `10.0.1.93`: